harrypatton/systemdesign/books/data-intensive-app/chapter3-storage-retrieval.md

 | Used by | end user via app | internal analyst |
 | Database size | GB to TB | TB to PB |

+In early one DB is used for both transaction-processing and data analytics.
+Later they're separated and the latter one is called ``data warehouse``.

+##Data warehousing
+* company may have many different transaction-processing system - website, inventory tracking system, hr management etc.
+* these OLTP systems
+	* highly available and low-latency.
+	* critical to business operation
+	* inappropriate to run data analytics query which is expensive and impacts performance.
+* ``Data warehouse``
+	* separated so no impact on OLTP
+	* a read-only copy of all OLTP data
+	* Data is extracted from OLTP via periodically dump or stream update, converted to analysis-friendly schema, cleaned up and loaded into data warehouse.
+This process is called Extract-Transform-Load (ETL).
+	* benefit: can be optimized for data analytics processing.

+###Stars and snowflakes: schemas for analytics
+transaction processing may use a lot of different data models; but many data warehouses use ``star schema`` (aka, ``dimensional modeling``).

+``fact table`` - the center of schema
+* each row represents an event
+* some columns are attributes (i.e., properties)
+* other columns are ``foreign key references`` to other tables called ``dimension`` tables.
+* the dimensions represent the `who, what, where, when, how and why` of the event.

+The name ``star schema`` comes from the fact that the fact table is in center and surrounded by dimention tables using foreign keys.

+When a dimension is broken down into sub-dimensions, it is called ``snowflake schema``.

+Ina typical data warehouse, fact table and dimension tables are often very wide (several hundred columns) to store all relevant metadata.

+## Column-oriented storage
+fact table is too big and becomes a challenging problem to store and query.

+unlike storing rows one by one, column-oriented storage stores all the values from each column separately(i.e., one column one file).

+###Column compression
+column compression to improve performance.

+``bitmap encoding`` is very interesting
+* assume there are m rows and n distinct column values.
+We can create a table with n rows - each row represents a distinct value.
+The column itself is a m length bit - each bit represents a row in previous table.
+If the value of that row matches current distinct value, the bit is 1; otherwise 0.
+* if too many distinct values, the bitmap may have a lot of zeros to be sparse. we an use ``run-length encoding``.

+Again, this is very cool.
+I like it.

+###Sort order in column storage
+Sorting each individual column doesn't make sense because we wouldn't know which item in the columns belong to the same row.
+The rule is, kth item in one column and kth item in the other column belong to the same row.

+So we need to sort the entire row at a time. use primary column, second column (which define the order for all rows with the same value of primary column).

+Sorting can help column compression.

+##Aggregation: data cubes and materialized views
+Column storage can be significantly faster for adhoc queries.

+``materialized view``: similar to relational DB view but the difference is that it stores query result instead of query itself.

+When underlying data changes, the materialized view needs to be updated.
+It makes write more expensive.

+One usage of ``materialized view`` is ``data cube`` or ``OLAP cube``.
+The book has a good explanation on 2d cube.

+* Advantage - very fast
+* Disadvantage - not flexible for some queries.

+#Summary
+* transaction processing OLTP vs. data analytics.
+* OLTP - use index to handle performance.
+Disk seek time is bottleneck.
+* Data warehouses - query is expensive and need to scan millions of data in a short time.
+Disk bandwidth is bottleneck. column-oriented storage is a popular solution.

+OLTP has two categories of engines,
+* log-structured data, e.g., append-long. higher write throughput.
+* Update-in-place, e.g., B-tree.

+All this knowledge is good for app developers to understand and choose the right tool.